Egyptians vote in constitutional referendum seen boosting Sisi

 But the severe security clampdown - hundreds of Islamists have been killed and thousands arrested - has taken the steam out of demonstrations.
 Mursi and many other top Brotherhood leaders have been arrested and are on trial.

-State and private television channels demonize them as "terrorists" while frequently showing Sisi inspecting military sites, giving speeches and meeting with members of the public.
+State and private television channels demonise them as "terrorists" while frequently showing Sisi inspecting military sites, giving speeches and meeting with members of the public.

 Egyptian government officials have hailed the revised constitution as a clear sign of democratic progress.
-Human rights groups are highly skeptical.
+Human rights groups are highly sceptical.

 Human Rights Watch expressed concern at reports that seven activists from the Strong Egypt party face criminal charges for hanging posters calling for a 'no' vote in the referendum.